 Impulse control is the ability not to act on an impulse.
 The impulse can be an innate reflex or a spontaneous action.
 Impulse control in dogs means that the dog can control its actions and emotions.
-She is through self control, which is like a battery and muscle at the same time.
-An exercise can only be practiced a few times in a row because the battery is exhausted for the time being.
+She is through it Self-control, which is like a battery and muscle at the same time.
+An exercise can only be practiced a few times in a row because the battery is initially exhausted.
 This also applies to the rest of the day.
 The ability to concentrate decreases and the dog becomes impatient.
-For your dog's impulse control training, this means always practicing short units.
+When training your dog's impulse control, this means always practicing short units.

-If your dog had to show a lot of patience during training or in everyday life, its battery is empty and simple everyday situations will be difficult for it.
-After short periods of training, your dog should be given adequate time to recover.
+If your dog had to be patient during training or in everyday life, his battery will be empty and he will find it difficult to handle simple everyday situations.
+After short training sessions, your dog should be given enough time to recover.

-In the blog post What is impulse control you can read more about what impulse control in dogs is and how it can be influenced and promoted.
-Be sure to take a look at the impulse control training for beginners and the impulse control for advanced users beforehand.
+In the blog post What is impulse control?
+You can read more about impulse control in dogs and how you can influence and promote it.
+Be sure to check out the trainings on impulse control for beginners and impulse control for advanced users.

-There are a few tricks we can use to generally promote impulse control in our dog.
-You can find out more about this in the post What is impulse control.
-Self-control can be strengthened in a targeted manner in order to simplify training and make life more pleasant for our dogs.
-Impulse control training is an important aspect of building and improving your dog's patience and focus in general.
-Since the training for your dog is much more intensive than some other training, you should first implement the tips.
+There are a few tricks on how we can generally promote impulse control in our dogs.
+You can find out more about this in the article What is impulse control?.
+Self-control can be specifically strengthened to simplify training and make life more pleasant for our dogs.
+Impulse control training is an important aspect of building and improving your dog's patience and concentration in general.
+Since training your dog is much more intensive than some other training, you should first implement the tips.

 Tip 1: Rituals

 Impulse control costs your dog a lot of stamina and focus.
-Everyday life sometimes seems unfeasible for your dog with exhausted self-control.
-Banal everyday situations present your dog with a great challenge and make him react impulsively.
+Everyday life sometimes seems impossible for your dog if your self-control is exhausted.
+Banal everyday situations present your dog with a great challenge and cause him to react quickly impulsively.

 In general, you should create a fixed daily routine and rituals for your dog that offer your dog security.
-Rituals are always the same actions.
-They are important in everyday dog life, as they give the dog a clear line, improve communication between you and your dog and generally improve the dog's well-being.
-If we build up ritualized ways of acting, at some point they will become automatic.
-Rituals are important guides for our dogs as to what they can expect and how they should behave.
+Rituals are actions that always take place in the same way.
+They are important in everyday dog life because they give the dog a clear line, improve communication between you and your dog and generally lead to an improvement in the dog's well-being.
+If we build up ritualized behavior patterns, they will eventually become automatic.
+Rituals are important guides for our dogs about what they can expect and how they should behave.
 Through constant repetition, your dog can master everyday situations more easily and they no longer require a lot of patience because they happen almost automatically.
-If impulse control is then seriously needed, your dog will not have a completely empty self-control battery.
-He could save the battery in ritualized everyday situations and use it for serious situations.
+If impulse control is seriously needed, your dog will not have a completely empty self-control battery.
+He was able to save the battery in ritualized everyday situations and use it for serious situations.

-Self-control requires a lot of energy, which can be positively promoted by feeding.
-So-called "nerve food" is carbohydrate-rich food.
-Miller et al (2010) showed with their study that dogs have an increased energy expenditure when exercising impulse control.
+Self-control requires a lot of energy, which can be positively promoted through feeding.
+So-called “nerve food” is food rich in carbohydrates.
+Miller et al (2010) showed in their study that dogs have increased energy consumption when exercising impulse control.
 Dogs given a glucose drink were able to double their self-control.
 The effects of available blood glucose had an impact on dogs' ability to self-control.
-Carbohydrates in dog food can increase blood glucose.
+Blood glucose can be increased by carbohydrates in dog food.
 How many carbohydrates your dog can tolerate is very individual.
-Within the same breed, there are marked differences in the ability of dogs to digest carbohydrates.
-In order for the dog to be able to digest grain well, rice, pasta and the like must be cooked long enough to be able to utilize the starch they contain.
-Carbohydrates that dogs tolerate well are potatoes, rice and pasta.
-You can find more about carbohydrates that are long-chain, short-chain and gluten-free carbohydrates for your dog on the blog What is impulse control.
+Within the same breed, dogs vary significantly in their ability to digest carbohydrates.
+In order for the dog to be able to digest grains well, rice, pasta, etc. must be cooked long enough to utilize the starch they contain.
+Carbohydrates that dogs tolerate particularly well are potatoes, rice and pasta.
+You can find out more about long-chain or short-chain carbohydrates and gluten-free carbohydrates for your dog in the blog What is impulse control?.

-Adequate rest and sleep is one of your dog's basic physical or biological needs.
+Sufficient rest and sleep are one of your dog's basic physical or biological needs.
 An adult and healthy dog needs between 16 and 20 hours of rest, puppies or sick dogs even more.
 Impulse control requires a lot of energy from your dog.
 Energy needs to be recharged through adequate sleep and rest.
-Not every dog has learned to actively keep still.
-Calmness can and must be learned and is built up through ceiling training.
+Not every dog has learned to actively keep calm.
+Calmness can and must be learned and is built through blanket training.
 Hyperactive dogs in particular need to learn to rest.
-You will learn how to use the core territory for rest and relaxation in the article The 4 most important house rules for your dog.
+In the article you will learn how you can use the core area for rest and relaxation The 4 most important house rules for your dog.

-Sleep helps your dog deal with stress because the stress hormone cortisol is lowered during sleep.
-Cortisol is released in stressful situations and must then be broken down again to prevent permanent stress.
-If your dog doesn't get enough sleep, cortisol levels stay high and your dog feels even more stressed.
-Exercise also breaks down the stress hormone cortisol.
-Stressed dogs that don't get enough rest periods balance their stress with exercise.
+Sleep helps your dog deal with stress because the stress hormone cortisol is reduced during sleep.
+Cortisol is released in stressful situations and must then be broken down again in order to prevent long-term stress.
+If your dog doesn't get enough sleep, cortisol levels remain high and your dog experiences even more stress.
+Exercise also reduces the stress hormone cortisol.
+Stressed dogs that don't get enough rest compensate for their stress through exercise.
 Stress and movement, i.e. restlessness, promote renewed stress.
-The vicious cycle begins and a stressed dog becomes a hyperactive dog that is stressed.
+The vicious circle begins and a stressed dog becomes a hyperactive dog that is stressed.